jrheard/blog/python/tic-tac-toe.md

 The tic-tac-toe program from my demo video had colorful `X`s and `O`s.
 If you'd like to do this in your program too, then check out the [crayons](https://github.com/kennethreitz/crayons) library; you can install it by running `pip install --user crayons` at the command line.

 The colors won't work in IDLE, so you'll need to run your program from the command line if you use the `crayons` library.
 Let me know if you'd like help figuring out how to do that.

+UPDATE 3/30/2018: it looks like the `crayons` library might not work with windows.
+Sorry! :(

 Submitting your project
 =======================